anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

   * Cloud Infastructure Tenant / User Plane - Media Content and
   * General Areas of Consideration:
     1. Consuming and exposing Object storage through Tenant application
-    2. Use Embedded NFS for Control and Tenant Storage Needs
+    2. Use Embedded Shared File Storage for Control and Tenant Storage Needs
   * Specific Areas of Consideration:
-    1. Embedded NFS Storage:
+    1. Embedded Shared File Storage:

 The General Storage Model illustrates that at the bottom of any storage solution there is always the physical storage layer and a storage operating system of some sort.
 In Cloud Infrastructure enviroment what is generally consumed is some form of network storage which can be provided by the:
  * Infrastructure platform underlay network for Control Plan and Platform Native - Hypervisor Attached and Container Runtime Managed
- * Tenant / User overlay network for Shared Storage and Object Storage
+ * Tenant / User overlay network for Shared File Storage and Object Storage

 While there are new storage technologies being made available and a trend towards the use of flash for all physical storage needs, for the near future, the core storage architecture for Cloud Infrastructure is likely to remain consistent with the network-based consumption model, as described through the stereotypes.